bognar-dev/bognar.dev/README.md

 ---

 ## Code Quality
-My code follows best practices such as using stucts to Marshal and unMarshal JSON data from requests, I can be confident using the Project sturucture because go handles filling it for me ad will error when a field is missing.
+My code follows best practices such as using structures to Marshal and unMarshal JSON data from requests, I can be confident using the Project structure because go handles filling it for me ad will error when a field is missing.

 ---
 The codebase is structured using a fairly standard Filesystem:

-- models: Defintion of data and its behavior
+- models: Definition of data and its behavior
-- controllers: handling the requests (seperated in ```projects.go``` and ```auth.go```)
+- controllers: handling the requests (separated in ```projects.go``` and ```auth.go```)
-- database: establishing Database connections and a supabase storage connection
+- database: establishing Database connections and a Supabase storage connection
-- and ```main.go``` defining all the routes and the coressponding controllers
+- and ```main.go``` defining all the routes and the corresponding controllers

 ---
 # Database Implementation